Karthik8520/Karthik8520/README.md

 - 👋 Hi, I’m Karthik Sukumaran
-- 👀 I’m interested in Full stack web development and Machine learning
+- 👀 I’m interested in Full stack web development(MERN stack) and Machine learning
 - 🌱 I’m currently active as Full stack web developer, also learning ML(Machine Learning)
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me: YOu can mail me on : karthik.sukumaran85@gmail.com
+- 📫 How to reach me: You can mail me on : karthik.sukumaran85@gmail.com

 <!---
 Karthik8520/Karthik8520 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.